cschreib/fastpp/README.md

 While the implementation of FAST++ was designed to resemble FAST-IDL as much as possible, some aspects of FAST-IDL were not preserved.
 These are listed here.

 ## Photometry
- * The default "zero point" of the fluxes is 23.9 instead of 25.
-This means that your input fluxes are expected to be given in micro Janskys by default.
-You can of course specify your own "zero point" if this is not the case, as in FAST-IDL.
  * If a galaxy has no measured flux in a band (i.e., we have no information about it), the _uncertainty_ must be set to a negative value or "NaN".
 Note that there is a difference between "no measured flux" and "non-detection": the latter provides information that the fit can use.
 In FAST-IDL the _flux_ had to be set to -99, which was problematic because -99 could be a valid flux measurement (i.e., a non-detection).
  * The input photometry catalog can contain columns starting with "F" or "E" which are not flux columns, provided the "F" or "E" is not followed by numbers.
 In FAST-IDL a catalog containing such columns was rejected.